metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 Allen with a series of bad plays costing his team the win.
 An elite quarterback, he is not.

+Eric Kendricks is a major player for Minnesota.

 ***

 ## Browns @ Dolphins